madoublet/respond/readme.md

 Respond 6 is a multi-site, flat-file CMS powered by Angular 2 and Lumen.
 Sites built using Respond are static, front-end framework agnostic and optimized for exceptional performance.

 ### Status
-Version: 6.0.0
+Version: 6.0.1
-Status: Final
+Status:

 ### Latest updates
-- Bug Fixes
+- Performance improvements
-- Improved Support for Facebook Open Graph
+- Use "url" setting to set domain in sitemap.xml

 ### Design Goals
 - Modern application stack: Angular 2 + Laravel